Meaning of Arbitrage

 - There should be a difference in the prices of assets with similar cash flows.

-- The asset should not trade at the present discounted value after taking into account the risk- free rate of interest.
+- The asset should not trade at the present discounted value after considering the risk-free rate of interest.

 - Simultaneous or almost simultaneous execution of trade in two markets is essential for a successful arbitrage.
 A time-lapse may prove costly, and the arbitrageur may incur losses due to price correction.